A game changer? Tire pressure management system to be used by Team DSM at Paris-Roubaix

 Also read: Haussler recounts a wet Roubaix: ‘The hardest race of my life’

-For comparison, Lizzie Deignan made history at the inaugural Paris-Roubaix Femmes on a set of Pirelli P-Zero tubeless tires running just 2.3 bar.
+For comparison, Lizzie Deignan made history at the inaugural Paris-Roubaix Femmes on a set of Pirelli P Zero tubeless tires running just 2.3 bar (33psi).

 In theory, Scope’s system will eradicate the need for DSM’s riders to trade between cobblestone comfort and traditional-surface speed this weekend in an advancement that could change the game altogether.